 Because most patients with MVP don’t have symptoms, a murmur may be detected during a routine physical exam when listening to the heart with a stethoscope.
 Common symptoms include bursts of rapid heartbeat (palpitations), chest discomfort and fatigue.

 What should I do if a murmur is detected?

 Even for those who aren’t having symptoms, if a murmur is detected suggesting mitral valve prolapse, an echocardiogram (echo) is recommended.
 The echo uses ultrasound to evaluate the characteristics of the valve cusps and how much blood may be leaking (regurgitation) from the valve when the heart contracts.
 Another test may be cardiac magnetic resonance imaging (CMR), also known as cardiac MRI.
 The test results and extent of your symptoms will guide your health care team in determining if further testing is needed.

 Does mitral valve prolapse need to be treated?

 In many instances, having MVP won’t impact your health and requires no treatment.
-Talk with your health care provider about how to prevent complications from MVP based on your level of risk.
+Talk with your health care team about how to prevent complications from MVP based on your level of risk.
 If you’re prescribed medication, take it as directed.